Bobbo117/MQ135-Air-Quality-Sensor/README.md

 b.
 OLED display via I2C if one is present

 c.
-Thingspeak.com via WIFI if the #define THINGSPEAK line is not disabled
+Thingspeak.com via WIFI if the #define THINGSPEAK_ statement is not disabled

 d.
-Home Assistant via MQTT if the #define MQTT is not disabled
+Home Assistant via MQTT if the #define MQTT_ statement is not disabled

 NOTES